Grants of representation

 Banks and other organisations generally release enough funds from a deceased's estate to pay funeral costs prior to the granting of probate.
 A bank, for instance, will generally either pay the funeral home directly once it receives the original invoice or will reimburse the person who paid the funeral invoice from the deceased's funds.
-Banks and other organisations may release part or all of the funds they hold immediately if they are satisfied that a beneficiary of the estate, such as a spouse or child, would otherwise suffer significant hardship.
+Banks and other organisations may release part or all of the funds they hold immediately if they are satisfied that a beneficiary of the estate, such as a domestic partner or child, would otherwise suffer significant hardship.

 An urgent release of funds to a beneficiary is not an automatic right.
 It is at the discretion of the bank or organisation that holds the asset for the deceased.